livewires/you-win/docs/sheets/05-events.md

 ## Taps

 We can use `world.onTap` to detect when the screen is tapped.
+Make sure this is **at the bottom of your program**, outside any `forever` blocks.

 ```js
 world.onTap(e => {